Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

     environment enclosing the function when it was created.
 If the referent is a function proxy or not debuggee code, this is `undefined`.

+`errorMessageName`
+:  If the referent is an error created with an engine internal message template this is a string which is the name of the template; `undefined` otherwise.

 `isBoundFunction`
 :   `true` if the referent is a bound function; `false` otherwise.